 Just before reaching the Sweat Heifer Creek Trail junction, roughly 1.7 miles from the trailhead, be sure to take in the outstanding views of Mount LeConte and Myrtle Point towards the northwest.

 Throughout several portions of the hike you'll be traveling at elevations hovering around 6000 feet.
 Being at the highest point along this narrow ridge, with stunning views on either side of the trail, you'll feel like you're walking on the spine of the Appalachian Mountains.

 At just over 2.7 miles from the trailhead you'll arrive at the Boulevard Trail junction.
 Hikers should turn left here.

 Less than a tenth-of-a-mile after turning onto the Boulevard Trail you'll reach the junction for the Jump-Off.
 Although this side trail is not an official national park trail, it is marked with a sign.
 And though it has a few rugged sections, the route is easy to follow.

 Before reaching the Jump Off itself you'll have some great views of Mount LeConte along the way.
 Once at the Jump Off, roughly 3.2 miles from the parking lot at Newfound Gap, hikers will arrive at the Jump Off.
-From this vantage point you'll have spectacular views of Charlies Bunion, Mt.
-Guyot, and the Appalachian Trail ridge towards the east.
+From this vantage point you'll have some spectacular views of Charlies Bunion, Mount Guyot, and the Appalachian Trail ridge towards the east.
 This is an excellent place for a picnic, which also comes with a degree of solitude when compared to the far more popular Charlies Bunion.

 If you still have the energy you'll have the option of hiking out to Charlies Bunion.
 Instead of returning back to the parking lot after exiting the Boulevard Trail, turn left and go east on the Appalachian Trail.
 The stunning views there are well worth the additional two-and-a-half mile roundtrip hike.